Skip navigation

 Course summary

 This is a four-year degree at Goldsmiths.
 If you successfully achieve the progression requirements of the foundation year, you can continue with the full-time three-year BSc (Hons) Psychology.
-This degree offers a scientific approach to the study of human behaviour, giving a broad understanding of psychological theory and research.
-It will develop your understanding of the processes influencing how people think, feel, behave, and interact.
+Our cutting-edge BSc Psychology offers a unique approach to the study of human behaviour.
+The degree will develop your understanding of the processes shaping how individuals think, feel, behave, and interact, via analysis of critical issues in contemporary psychology.
 Why study the BSc Psychology with Foundation Year at Goldsmiths

 Modules

 Foundation Year (Year 0) In this year the programme focuses on introductory psychology and the different approaches psychology has adopted theoretically and in research.
 You will take the following compulsory modules: Social and Developmental Psychology Psychology and Life Psychobiology and Cognitive Psychology Research Methods and Experimental Design There are also opportunities to get involved with work happening in our specialist and general-purpose research laboratories.
-If you successfully achieve the progression requirements of the foundation year, you can continue with the full-time three-year BSc (Hons) Psychology degree.
-This degree deals with the broad themes of cognition, individual differences, biological and evolutionary issues, social functioning, and development across the lifespan.
-The modules you take will develop your understanding of psychology’s everyday applications, such as studies of people at work and the rationale for and use of psychological tests.
-Year 1 (credit level 4) Learning will be structured across three interdisciplinary themes: Mental Health and Wellbeing Cognition and Culture Life and Society Each theme is supplemented by integrated Research Methods training, and Personal and Professional Development.
-Year 2 (credit level 5) As in Year 1, learning will be structured across our three core interdisciplinary themes: Mental Health and Wellbeing Cognition and Culture Life and Society Each theme is supplemented by integrated Research Methods training, and Personal and Professional Development.
-In addition, you will select 1 or 2 elective options.
-Optional placement year The degree includes an optional placement year between the second and final year of study.
-You will be responsible for securing a placement, but we can support you through this process.
-The placement year is a great opportunity for you to gain work experience, build confidence and contacts, develop your skills and industry insight, and enhance your career prospects.
-You'll be supported throughout your placement year by a placement tutor, who will provide you with guidance and liaison between you and your employer.
+If you successfully achieve the progression requirements of the foundation year, you can continue onto Year 1 of the full-time three-year BSc (Hons) Psychology degree.
+In Year 1 and 2 learning will be structured across three interdisciplinary themes: Mental Health and Wellbeing Cognition and Culture Life and Society Each theme is supplemented by integrated Research Methods training, and Personal and Professional Development.
+Year 1 (credit level 4) You will take the following compulsory modules: Mental Health and Wellbeing I Cognition and Culture I Life and Society I Research Methods and Statistics I Personal and Professional Development I Applications of Psychological Research Identity, Environment and Agency Year 2 (credit level 5) You'll study the following compulsory modules: Mental Health and Wellbeing II Cognition and Culture II Life and Society II Research Methods and Statistics II Personal and Professional Development II Science Communication in Psychology You'll also select 1 option module from a list provided by the department.
 Year 3/4 (credit level 6) Research dissertation In your final year, you will carry out an individual research project under the close supervision of a member of faculty in the Department of Psychology.
-Option modules In your final year you can choose a bespoke selection of six option modules.
-The modules currently available are: Topics in Neuropsychology Multivariate Statistical Methods in Psychology Addictive Behaviours Psychology and Law Behavioural Genetics Psychological Approaches to Music The Interpersonal Self Neurodevelopment, Neurodiversity and Education Clinical Psychology: Common Presentations and Interventions Cognitive Neuroscience Social Psychology of Social Problems Psychology of the Arts, Aesthetics and Attraction Cross-Cultural and Individual Differences in Attention and Awareness Introduction to Coding in R and MATLAB Please note that due to staff research commitments not all of these modules may be available every year.
+Option modules You can also choose a bespoke selection of five option modules.
+The modules currently available are: Clinical Psychology: Common Presentations and Interventions Multivariate Statistical Methods in Psychology Cross-Cultural and Individual Differences in Attention and Awareness Topics in Neuropsychology Psychology and Law Behavioural Genetics Addictive Behaviours Psychological Approaches to Music The Interpersonal Self Neurodevelopment, Neurodiversity and Education Cognitive Neuroscience Social Psychology of Social Problems Psychology of the Arts, Aesthetics and Attraction Introduction to Coding With MATLAB Leadership and Talent Management Please note that due to staff research commitments not all of these modules may be available every year.

 Assessment method